 - Find a home you like and agree on the sale.

 - Arrange for a survey and other checks.

 - Sign contracts and pay a deposit.

 - Close the sale, which includes requisitions on title and deed of conveyance.
 The balance of the purchase price is paid at this stage.

 Where to Buy a Home in Ireland

 If you intend to purchase a property in Ireland, the areas for rental are also desirable places to buy.
-However, rather than moving to Ireland and buying a house right away, we recommend renting initially.
-That way, you can make sure that the area you buy in is where you want to live.
+However, rather than moving to Ireland and buying a house immediately, we recommend renting initially.
+That way, you can ensure that the area you buy in is where you want to live.